JosiahSiegel/Docker-in-Docker_template/README.md

 **Important:** because this image runs Docker-in-Docker, the **container** has its own filesystem and the host is **not** reachable from inside the container via `/mnt/...` or any other path.
 Host paths only enter the container through the explicit `mounts` entries below — that's how Dev Containers wires bind mounts across the DinD boundary.

 That said, the `source=...` part of each mount line is interpreted **by the Docker daemon on the host**, not by the container.
-On plain Docker-in-WSL2, the daemon is a Linux process inside your WSL distro and _can_ see `/mnt/d/...` — that's the path it binds from.
-On Docker Desktop, the daemon lives in a separate WSL distro and likewise sees `/mnt/d/...`.
-The container never sees `/mnt`; it only ever sees the `target=` path you choose (e.g. `/workspaces/umactually`).
+On plain Docker-in-WSL2, the daemon is a Linux process inside your WSL distro and only sees real Linux paths — `/mnt/d/...` for Windows drives.
+On Docker Desktop, the daemon lives in a separate WSL distro and understands the WSL automount form directly — `/d/...` for Windows drives.
+The container never sees any of this; it only ever sees the `target=` path you choose (e.g. `/workspaces/myrepo`).

 **1. Declare the host repos you want in `.devcontainer/devcontainer.json`:**